hahahank/gitlab_cicd_example/README.md

 # gitlab_cicd_example

 This is a Gitlab pipeline example with ansible.
+Compile a.py and b.py to binary. and deploy as a service on production server

 You need a :
   - Gitlab server : Require python